-Hired buses through a charter company are presently the only buses allowed to cross into Mexico.
+Hired buses through a charter company are easily allowed to cross into Mexico.
 Hired charter buses can provide pick-up from your home city, the airport, or other locations and take you across the border to camp.

 Please let your Amor Trip Coordinator know if you are using hired charter buses so that we can plan accordingly.